juxor/afaq/markdown/secI4.md

 The future workplace would be an expression of the desires of those who worked there.
-It would be based around a pleasant working environment, within gardens and with extensive library, resources for education classes and other leisure activities.
-All this, and more, will be possible in a society based upon self- realisation and self-expression and one in which individuality is not crushed by authority and capitalism.
-To quote Kropotkin, the future workplace would be _"airy and hygienic, and consequently economical, factories in which human life is of more account than machinery and the making of extra profits."_
+It would be based around a pleasant working environment, within gardens and with an extensive library, resources for education classes and other leisure activities.
+All this, and more, will be possible in a society based upon self-realisation and self-expression and one in which individuality is not crushed by authority and capitalism.
+To quote Kropotkin, the future workplace would be _"airy and hygienic, and consequently economical, factories in which human life is of more account than machinery and the making of extra profits."_ [**Op.
-[**Op.
 Cit.**, p.
 197] For, obviously, _"if most of the workshops we know are foul and unhealthy, it is because the workers are of no account in the organisation of factories"_. [**The Conquest of Bread**, p.
 121]

 _"So in brief,"_ argued William Morris, _"our buildings will be beautiful with their own beauty of simplicity as workshops"_ and _"besides the mere